_____________________________________

 will require India to navigate by hedging, band-wagoning, and forming

-towards a multipolar configuration.
-One can call this approach “Flexible
+moves towards a multipolar configuration.
+One can call this approach

-Multipolarity”.
-Avoidance of conflict will certainly be a main pillar of
+“Flexible Multipolarity”.
+Avoidance of conflict will certainly be a main

-this policy for India.
-This will require building deterrence, both
+pillar of this policy for India.
+This will require building deterrence,

 periphery; going full speed ahead on domestic reforms, economic growth, job